 24. Google News

 Google News pulls in headlines from news sites worldwide and, like many of the other search engines displays content tailored to your personal interests.

 I like using Google News because it presents local interests as well as global news in an easy-to-use interface.
 You just click on the headline and go directly to the website that published the story.

 Google Alerts is similar to Buzzsumo, except you can have unlimited alerts for free.
 If you’re searching for a particular topic or competitor, you can set-up Google Alerts to come to your inbox as it happens, once a day, or once a week.

 If you’re lucky enough to have access to Google Search Console, you can find a whole heap full of keyword research and content marketing ideas.

-To see what type of keywords users are currently searching for to find your website, pop over to Google Search Console > Search Traffic > Search Analytics.
+To see what type of keywords users are searching for to find your website, pop over to Google Search Console > Search Traffic > Search Analytics.
 Once you’re here, you’ll see a list of keywords that are getting some traction for you.